ZacTallberg/caniping/README.txt

-##------------------> 1) To run this program, double click the .bat file after cloning, right click to change options of locations to ping!
+##------------------> 1) To run this program, pipenv install after cloning, then run the .bat file, right click to change options of locations to ping!

 ##------------------> 2) You can add more ping locations by adding a new ip on line 48 of test_systray.py
 ##---------/ australia = '203.24.100.125'